 The exhibition presents authentic pieces of the time of the palace coups, preserved in Russian museums – portraits and engravings of the participants of the events, their personal belongings, arms, guards' uniforms, medals in honour of the accession to the throne and coins, some of which were reissued from the money minted during the reign of the deposed predecessor.

-Visitors can see such important historical documents as the Statute on the Succession to the Throne of 1722, the Testament of Empress Catherine I of 1727, the Conditio of Empress Anna Ioannovna of 1730, the Cypher Table – the key to deciphering secret correspondence of 1744, and finally the Act of Succession to the Throne, personally read and promulgated by Emperor Paul I on the day of his coronation, 5 April 1797.
+Visitors can see such important historical documents as the Statute on the Succession to the Throne of 1722, the Testament of Empress Catherine I of 1727, the Conditio of Empress Anna Ioannovna of 1730, the Cypher Table – the key to deciphering secret correspondence of 1744, and finally the Act on the Succession to the Throne, personally read and promulgated by Emperor Paul I on the day of his coronation, 5 April 1797.

 The Moscow Kremlin Museums have traditionally prepared an extensive educational and excursion programme to accompany the project, including lectures for schoolchildren and adults, interactive programmes, guided tours and a quest.